 Predicting stock returns is an inexact business.
 The Stock-Return Predictor results are the product of research resting on the assumption that stocks are likely to perform in the future much as they have in the past.
 It is of course not a certainty that this will prove to be the case.
 In any event, there are almost certain to be at least some ways in which stocks will perform in the future in ways different from how they have in the past.
 Moreover, it is important to understand that, while changes in stock valuation affect long-term returns as a matter of “mathematical certainty” (those are the words of William Bernstein, author of The Four Pillars of Investing ), predicting stock returns in the short-term (time-periods of less than 10 years) is extremely difficult, if not outright impossible.

-is very much an ongoing effort.
+The calculator is intended to serve as a guide to how changes in stock valuation may affect long-term stock returns.
+The authors of the calculator believe that it is a useful tool for predicting stock returns.
+But they also stress that the study of how changes in stock valuation affect long-term stock returns is very much an ongoing effort.
 The calculator’s authors (John Walter Russell and Rob Bennett) very much do not want any users of the calculator to read into the “predictions” offered any more certainty than is warranted by the nature of the research project that produced it.